AnFD99/portfolio/README.md

 # Portfolio website template

-The page was created to practice the skills of working with the LESS preprocessor, as well as with the JQuery library.
+The page was created to practice the skills of working with the LESS preprocessor, with the JQuery library and practice of creating modal windows.

 ## [Watch online](https://anfd99.github.io/portfolio/)